-Decorated Book Papers, first published in 1942, remains one of the standard works on its subject.
+First published in 1942, this book remains one of the standard works on its subject.
 Loring, a collector and maker of decorated papers, explores the extensive history and use of decorated papers in the book arts.
 Appendices are devoted to the art of marbling, the preparation of paste papers, and a listing of some early makers of decorated paper.

-Loring, author of Decorated Book Papers, was also a skilled maker of marbled and paste papers.
-Her recipe book has been preserved in the Rosamond B. Loring Collection of Decorated Papers at Houghton Library, Harvard University.
-This facsimile edition is accompanied by an essay by Sidney E. Berger commenting on the recipes and analyzing Loring’s materials and techniques.
+The author of Decorated Book Papers was a skilled maker of marbled and paste papers.
+Her recipe book has been preserved at Houghton Library, Harvard University.
+This facsimile edition is accompanied by an essay on the recipes by Sidney E. Berger, with an analysis of Loring’s materials and techniques.